Write a little about yourself. Just a paragraph will do.

 I love pretty much anything by Terry Pratchett or Guy Gavriel Kay,

-Leverage, too, though I have a horrible habit of stopping watching
+though I have a horrible habit of stopping watching shows halfway

-shows halfway into their run for some reason.
-Cleverness and humor
+into their run for some reason.
+Cleverness and humor are important

-show, though, is The Genius - it's a Korean show about very smart
+The Genius - it's a Korean show about very smart people playing

-people playing deceptively simple games.
+deceptively simple games.
 Oh, and kung fu movies.
-I
+I love watching

-love watching some well-choreographed martial arts.
-(My personal
+some well-choreographed martial arts.
+(My personal favorites change

-favorites change pretty often, but Drunken Master, Ip Man and
+pretty often, but Drunken Master, Ip Man and Crouching Tiger are

 I also enjoy bad movies in general, the goofier the better.